-With the YDLRT we have surveyed much of the area surrounding Threshfield Quarry, including the quarry buildings prior to redevelopment as well as Chapel House Wood, Long Ashes, Tyne Beck Wood, the Druid’s Altar and 100 Acre Pasture.
+With the YDLRT we have surveyed much of the area surrounding Threshfield Quarry, including the quarry buildings prior to redevelopment, as well as Chapel House Wood, Long Ashes, Tyne Beck Wood, the Druid’s Altar and 100 Acre Pasture.

-Surveys have also been conducted on behalf of the Yorkshire Dales National Park at Langcliffe Scar and at Kilnsey Town Piece as well as recording the barns in Kettlewell and Starbotton area.
-We also carried out and published a detailed survey of Whitfield Syke mill at Embsay.
+Surveys have also been conducted on behalf of the YDNP at Langcliffe Scar and at Kilnsey Town Piece as well as recording the barns in Kettlewell and Starbotton area and with their support carried out and published a detailed survey of Whitfield Syke mill at Embsay.

 Details of how to contact UWHG can be found here